OpenMined/PyAriesFL/README.md

 This repo has been forked from Hyperledger Aries Cloud agent [link](https://github.com/hyperledger/aries-cloudagent-python) provided by British Columbia Government.

 We have created a set of agents that can be run using docker to experiment with a federated deep learning scenario using didCOMM to pass secure messages between the participants - e.g. the ML model parameters.
-Furthermore the scenario explores using credentials so that participants can verify that who they are communicating with.
+Furthermore the scenario explores using credentials so that participants can verify who they are communicating with.
 In the example this is verifying a hospital is indeed a hospital and a researcher has been accredited by a regulator.
-However the credentials abnd issuers within this use case could be adapted to any ecosystem.
+However the credentials about issuers within this use case could be adapted to any ecosystem.

 The agents connect, by default, to the BC government development instance of Hyperledger Indy ledger [link](http://dev.bcovrin.vonx.io).